Coronavirus digest: New Zealand suspends travel from India | DW | 08.04.2021

 The report provoked outrage on social media, with many noting that the original plans prioritized vaccinations for medical workers, the elderly and those with chronic health conditions.

-Chile's health regulator on Wednesday approved emergency use of the Chinese produced CanSino COVID-19 vaccine as the country moves ahead with its vaccination drive while fighting a second spike of cases.
+Chile's health regulator on Wednesday approved emergency use of the Chinese produced CanSino COVID-19 vaccine as the country moves ahead with its vaccination drive while fighting a surge of new cases.

 CanSino has also been approved for use in China, Mexico, Pakistan and Hungary.
 It is due to arrive in Chile next month.